krivanpeter/the-issue-tracker/README.md

 [Database Schema](https://raw.githubusercontent.com/krivanpeter/the-issue-tracker/master/static/img/IssueTrackerdb.png) - this is a representation of the Database Schema.

 ## Testing
-The most of the code was tested using django's built in testing tools, where not it was tested manually.
+Most of the page has been tested using django's built in testing tools, where not it was tested manually.
-Seperated tests were written for all applications.
+Separated tests were written for all applications.
-They can be found in all files with the starting name of ,,test_xy.py"
+They can be found in all files with the name of ,,test_xy.py"

-How to run the tests:
+### How to run the tests
-1. Download the project(files)
-2. Open a terminal/command prompt (make sure you have python installed)
-3. Run the ,,python manage.py test" command
+After [Deployment](#Deployment) run the command below:

+    python manage.py test

 #### Manual Testing
 * Cart: